relativitydev/relativity-trace-documentation/docs/limitations.md

 Pricing parameters for Trace
 ============================

-Clients buy packages of Monitored Individuals.
-Each subscription includes a fixed amount of Trace GBs and Relativity Users
+Clients buy packages of Monitored Individuals (MI).
+Each subscription includes a fixed amount of Trace GBs and Relativity Users.

 There are 2 SKUs:
 * 30 Day Retention (includes 3 Trace GBs per MI)
 * 365 Day Retention (includes 40 GBs per MI)

-We do not enforce any retention policy; the customer can configure retention policies themselves based on whatever they want.
+Relativity does not enforce any retention policy; the customer can configure retention policies themselves based on any factors.
-We only cap the data volumes in the software
+Relativity only caps the data volumes in the software.

-The Trace GBs are separate: you cannot use an existing Relativity/RelativityOne subscription.
+The Trace GBs are separate: customers cannot use an existing Relativity/RelativityOne subscription.

-Relativity Users are fungible across eDiscovery and Trace.
+Relativity Users are fungible across eDiscovery and Trace workspaces.

 There is no on-prem SKU; customers would buy the 30 Day Retention SKU and not use the included GBs.